-The U.S. Federal Maritime Commission has received 11 license applications and changes for review.
+The U.S. Federal Maritime Commission has received 11 ocean transportation intermediary (OTI) license applications and changes for review.

-Persons knowing of any reason why an applicant should not receive an OTI license or amendment are urged to contact the FMC's Office of Transportation Intermediaries in Washington at (202) 523-5843.
+Individuals knowing of any reason why an applicant should not receive an OTI license or amendment are urged to contact the FMC’s Office of Transportation Intermediaries.

 2 days ago